Paris Métro Line 10: Train sets

-Line 13 transformed in the middle of the 1970s as a result of its junction with the old line 14, and a more modern and better performing train set, MF 67, was put in service.
-Beginning 28 April 1975, the old MA 51 train sets of line 13, numbering 52 in total, were progressively transferred to line 10 and drastically modernized.
+Line 13 transformed in the middle of the 1970s as a result of its junction with the former line 14, and as such welcomed a more modern and better performing train set, the MF 67, that was put in service there to replace the MA 51.
+Beginning 28 April 1975, the old MA 51 train sets of line 13 were progressively transferred to line 10 and drastically modernized.
 The cars were repainted, their outer bodies and seats replaced, and modern fluorescent lighting installed.
 They circulated in permanent sets of six.
 By June 1976, all of the trains had been transferred to line 10 and put into service, where they eventually ended their career.
 In order to reform the old Sprague models and because of an insufficient number of trainsets, some MF 67 train sets of the A/D model were placed on line 10 as well.
-The MA 1951 model was introduced between 1988 and 1994, and afterwards were replaced by MF 67 series E models coming from line 7bis.
+The MA 1951 model was reformed between 1988 and 1994, and afterwards were replaced by MF 67 series E models coming from line 7bis, which itself got the MF 88 trains in return.
+The MF 67 trains, still in service in 2025, will be progressively replaced by the brand new MF 19, the first of which entered service on 16 October 2025.

-Operational personnel

-Employees of the métro can be divided into two categories: station agents and conductors.
-Station agents are responsible for ticket sales, verifying passenger tickets, general management of the station, as well as other tasks as the needs of the service dictate.
-The conductors assure the functioning of the trains.
-Service is divided into three shifts: day, mixed, and night.

 Fares and financing

 Fares on line 10 are identical to those on the rest of the transport network and are accessible via the same tickets.
 A ticket t+ allows for a single one-way trip with one or more connections with other lines of the metro as well as inner-city RER lines.
+On the other hand, zoned subscriptions allow unlimited trips within the constraints of the zoning selected, and without special faring lines such as Orlyval.

-The financing of the functioning of the line, maintenance, cars, and employees is handled by the RATP, however fares are dictated legislatively and income from ticket sales do not completely cover the network's entire costs.
+The financing of the functioning of the line, maintenance, cars, and employees is handled by the RATP; however, fares are dictated legislatively and income from ticket sales do not completely cover the network's entire costs.
 This difference is made up by funding from the Syndicat des transports d'Île-de-France (STIF) (Île-de-France Transportation Union), which has been presided over since 2005 by the president of the Conseil régional d'Île-de-France, composed of locally elected persons.
 This group defines the general conditions of use as well as the duration and frequency of services.
 Financing is assured by a 3.5 billion euro subsidy made possible through transportation deposits paid by corporations and contributions from public community groups.